Open to All Youth, Ages 12-18

-Saturday Simulations Week Shuttle: Take the Simulations Week Shuttle from Wasatch Academy to points in Utah and Salt Lake Counties, and drop off at the Salt Lake International Airport.
+Saturday Simulations Week Shuttle: Take the Simulations Week Shuttle from Wasatch Academy to points in Utah and Salt Lake Counties, or for drop off at the Salt Lake International Airport.
 Shuttle departure is Saturday, June 27, 2020 at 9:00 am.
 Arrival at the Salt Lake International Airport is at 11:30 am.
 Shuttle driver will assist students with airport check-in.
-Email your flight itinerary to firstname.lastname@example.org Fee: $10 Per Person
+Email your flight itinerary to email@example.com Fee: $10 Per Person

 Simulations Week Extra Lodging Nights